 Take in some of the best tastes on offer in London with the Borough Market and Beefeater Gin Distillery Tour.

-They’re two of my favourite hotspots in the capital for food and drink and I’m pretty confident you’ll love them too.
+They’re two of our favourite hotspots in the capital for food and drink and we’re pretty confident you’ll love them too.

 Get the insider perspective on the market’s history and premier stalls.
 Then, move on to Beefeater’s gin where you’ll tour the distillery and – of course – sample some varieties.